githubuserpop/Streamline-Project/README.md

 # Streamline-Project

-Personalized News Aggregator that allows a user to see news about relevant topics, and also make changes via a personalized news section that filters and shows news topics they want to see in a separate feed.
+A personalized news aggregator that allows users to view news about relevant topics and create a customized news section that filters and displays only the topics they're interested in.

 ---